jakobjassmann/pond_project/README.md

 ## 2. Required data

-To following datasets are not included in this code repository, but are required to regenerate the analysis.
+To following data are not included in this code repository, but are required to regenerate the analysis.

-**Kytalyk drone RGB images and DSM rasters** - Assmann et al. 2024 hosted on Zenodo: :exclamation: Add link! :exclamation:
+**Drone RGB images and DSM rasters**

+**Assmann et al. 2024.
+Dataset for "Assmann et al. (in prep) Freshwater ponds create highly dynamic Arctic tundra landscapes".
+Zenodo. [https://doi.org/10.5281/zenodo.13992091](https://doi.org/10.5281/zenodo.13992091)**

+Instructions on how to integrate data and code are provided on the above Zenodo repository.

 [\[back to content\]](#content)